Why Compare IN10 Car Insurance?

 Spent After 5 years from date of conviction

-If your vehicle has been seized, impound release insurance could help you get it back.
+If your vehicle has been seized, car impound insurance could help you get it back.

 An IN10 carries 6 to 8 penalty points, and the endorsement stays on your licence for 4 years from the date of the offence.
 Under the Rehabilitation of Offenders Act 1974, the conviction becomes spent after 5 years.
 Most insurers ask about the full 5-year period when you apply for cover.

 You must declare your IN10 to any insurer while the conviction is active and while they ask about it.
-Most application forms ask whether you have had any motoring convictions in the last 5 years.
-If you answer no when the conviction is still within that window, your insurer could cancel your policy or decline a future claim.
+Many application forms ask whether you have had any motoring convictions in the last 5 years.
+If you answer “no” when the conviction is still within that window, your insurer could cancel your policy or decline a future claim.

-Specialist brokers who work with convicted drivers every day know which insurers accept IN10 convictions.
+Specialist brokers who work with convicted drivers know which insurers are more likely to accept IN10 convictions.
 Clean Green Cars introduces you to these brokers, so you could compare quotes from providers experienced with insurance offences.

 Who Needs IN10 Car Insurance?

-IN10 is one of the more common conviction codes.
-Here is who typically benefits from comparing IN10 car insurance quotes.
+IN10 is among the more common conviction codes.
+Here's who typically benefits from comparing IN10 car insurance quotes.

 Your Payment Failed Without You Knowing